cmu-db/noisepage/script/testing/oltpbench/README.md

     --build-type=release
   ```

-### Advanced options
+### OLTPBench test options
 For more configurations, there are 2 ways
 - Via config files
-  - You can refer to the [config files](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/README.md#config-files) section below for more details
+  - You can refer to the [config files](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench#config-files) section below for more details
 - Via command line options
   - You can use `-h` or `--help` command line option for more details
   - *In theory, if the same config are conflicting between config files and command line options, the config from __command line option should prevail__*